-Companies are not allowed to advertise their own direct purchase plans, so it’s up to you to find them.
-You will probably have to spend a little time visiting the company’s website and looking through their investor relations section to determine whether or not they offer a direct purchase plan and how to get started.
+Companies seldom promote their DPPs, so it’s up to you to find them.
+You'll probably have to spend a little time visiting a company’s website and looking through their investor relations section to determine whether or not it offers a direct purchase plan and how to get started.

-Thinking of investing in something like a mutual fund so that you can achieve instant diversification but don’t have the high initial deposit to make it happen?
-You may want to consider buying shares of an ETF.
-Unlike a mutual fund that may impose a minimum initial investment, ETFs trade like stocks.
+Are you thinking of investing in something like a mutual fund so that you can achieve instant diversification?
+If you don’t have a high initial deposit to make it happen, you may want to consider buying shares of an exchange-traded fund.
+Unlike mutual funds, which may impose a minimum initial investment, ETFs trade like stocks.
 They have a specific share price and can be purchased through virtually any broker.
-So, with an ETF you can buy just a couple of shares as long as you have enough money to buy the shares.
+With an ETF, you can buy just a couple of shares as long as you have enough money to buy them.

-But ETFs don’t come without drawbacks.
-For one, you have to purchase whole shares unless you’re doing so through an account such as ShareBuilder.
-Second, you’re going to typically pay a trading commission each time you make a trade.
-Since commissions can generally run anywhere from $4.50 to $11 this can quickly eat into your investment.
-But if you purchase ETFs less frequently and with slightly larger amounts of money you can keep your transaction costs down.
+ETFs don’t come without drawbacks.
+For one thing, you have to purchase whole shares.
+Second, you’ll typically pay a trading commission each time you make a trade.
+Since commissions can generally run anywhere from $4.50 to $11, they can quickly eat into your investment.
+If you purchase ETFs less frequently and with slightly larger amounts of money, you can keep your transaction costs down.

 Fund Companies Offering Low Minimums

-Luckily, there are some other no-load fund families out there who cater to new investors and don’t impose such high limits.
-For example, you can check out Charles Schwab which offers a low $100 minimum on their own no-load funds, and T. Rowe Price which doesn’t have a minimum on their own funds if you open an account with them.
+Luckily, there are some other no-load fund families out there that cater to new investors and don’t impose such high limits.
+For example, you can check out Charles Schwab, which offers a low $100 minimum on its no-load funds, and T. Rowe Price, which doesn’t have a minimum on investor-class funds if you open an account with the company.
 These are two great low-cost fund families that make it easy for a new investor to get started with even a small amount of money.